I joined in 2012 after I completed my piano technicians studies.

-In 2017 I was elected Vice president on the committee of the Piano Tuners and Technicians Guild of Victoria.
-I look after the Guild website and I am the editor of the Guild newsletter.
+In 2017 I was elected Vice president on the committee of the Piano Tuners and Technicians Guild of Victoria and did that for a year.
+I currently look after the backend of the Guild website.

-For family reasons I am currently spending a lot of time in New Zealand with my wife Angela, but regularly return to Australia for work committments.
+For family reasons I am currently spending a lot of time in New Zealand with my wife Angela, but return to Australia occasionally for other work committments.

 I have always been fascinated by fiddly things; puzzles, jigsaws and things with a bit of detail in the back end.
 So I guess pianos, having thousands of moving parts, are a perfect fit!

 I started dabbling with playing the piano in my 40s.
 I rented a piano from Eddie and Mandy at ABC pianos in Montrose.
 I just loved it so I ended up buying one!

 David Nyhouse came to tune it.
 That was it, David opened it up and there it all was.
 The gleaming bits, the bits of felt and fluff, all the strings and all kinds of fascinations.
 Oh wow.
 It's all David's fault, I really blame him for everything.
 David was obviously very skilled and got the thing sounding great.
 Like a bought one.